helm/charts/stable/artifactory/README.md

 $ helm delete --purge artifactory
 ```
 This will completely delete your Artifactory Pro deployment.
 **IMPORTANT:** This will also delete your data volumes.
-You will loose all data!
+You will lose all data!

 ### Custom Docker registry for your images